 - Improve energy efficiency in the transportation, building, and other appropriate sectors

 - Create and retain jobs

-Listed below are some of Baltimore County’s projects as approved by the U.S. Department of Energy.
+Listed below are some of Baltimore County’s projects as approved by the United States Department of Energy.

 LEED Certified Liberty Center in Randallstown

-The former Giant Food retail space in Randallstown on Offutt Rd was renovated to LEED (Leadership in Energy and Environmental Design) and energy efficient standards into a new campus of the Community College of Baltimore County (CCBC), a Workforce Development Center, and an office for the Baltimore County Department of Social Services.
+The former Giant Food retail space in Randallstown on Offutt Rd was renovated Leadership in Energy and Environmental Design (LEED) and energy efficient standards into a new campus of the Community College of Baltimore County (CCBC), a Workforce Development Center, and an office for the Baltimore County Department of Social Services.
 CCBC will have entry-level skilled trades in areas such as carpentry, plumbing, HVAC and electricity, as well as training in new fields related to energy, such as weatherization and solar energy.

 Energy Audits for Business and Government Structures